therealxearonix/cpp-pet-projects/README.md

 Here you can find my small projects on C++

 # calculator
-Just a simple calculator/ My first graphical app.
+Just a simple calculator.
+My first graphical app.

 I made this more for testing than for everyday use.
 I need to do some practice after all :^